-In this article I’m going to fix a front derailleur not shifting to big ring, or at least not shifting smoothly.
+In this article I’m going to fix a front derailleur not shifting to the big ring, or at least not shifting smoothly.

 It is my experience that getting a front derailleur to work correctly with triple cranksets is difficult.
-They might work fine on the middle rings (front and back), but usually the front derailleur doesn’t has enough reach to not start rattling in the front derailleur cage on either the lowest or highest gear.
+They might work fine on the middle rings (front and back), but usually the front derailleur doesn’t have enough reach to not start rattling in the front derailleur cage on either the lowest or highest gear.

 Of course, it could also just be me.
 So let’s get started and see what I’ve got on my hands this time.

 The derailleur in question is a 2009 Deore XT version.
 Technically speaking that’s not a very retro groupset to be featured on a bike restoration website, if not for the fact that it sits on a 1998 Cannondale Killer V 800.

 Basically the bike has been stripped of almost all parts, except for the frame, front suspension, headset, handlebars and seat post.
 The rest has been upgraded including a completely new Deore XT drivetrain.